Billionaire JD.com founder lines up next challenge: beating Alibaba

 On top of shares in a $37 billion company that mean he's now worth close to $8 billion, Liu still controls 84 percent of voting rights at JD.com.
 If that causes corporate governance concerns, it makes his resolve to take on his biggest competitor, the Alibaba Group Holding Ltd [IPO-ALIB.N] e-commerce juggernaut co-founded by Ma, all the more personal.

 "He has this ambition to win...
 He says there's only number one, there's no number two," said Kathy Xu, founder and managing partner of Capital Today Group.
-Xu, one of China's most successful venture capitalists, put $10 million into JD.com in 2007 and another $8 million in 2008: Her $18 million investment's now worth 110 times that amount.
+Xu, one of China's most successful venture capitalists, put $10 million into JD.com in 2006: Her investment's now worth 110 times that amount.

 Like Amazon.com Inc, JD.com has a logistics-focused e-commerce business.
 The company, whose delivery staff outnumber Alibaba's 22,000 employees, promises same-day delivery in 43 of China's biggest cities.